-The Plan's investments are held by The United Methodist Church Foundation and the Texas Methodist Foundation.
+The Plan's investments are held by UMCF and the Texas Methodist Foundation.
 Fair value is determined using the fair value of the underlying net assets of the fund divided by the number of shares outstanding, or net asset value ("NAV"), as a practical expedient.
 In accordance with ASC Subtopic 820-10, certain investments that are measured at fair value using NAV per share (or its equivalent) practical expedient have not been classified in the fair value hierarchy.
+Transactions may occur daily with no advance notice requirements.
+There are no unfunded commitments.